 Drop Down Parameters for a BAQ

-Creating Dropdown Parameters in a BAQ
+Creating Drop-Down Parameters in an Epicor® BAQ

-Now set the newly made parameter as a table criteria were the field you are filtering by equals your parameter.
+- 7. Next, set the newly made parameter as a table criteria were the field you are filtering by equals your parameter.
 Clicking on the blue ‘specified’ key word brings up the ‘Select Parameter’ dialog box.
 Here we can select the parameter we created in the earlier step.
 Now the criteria we’ve created says the ClassID equals the parameter we’ve created.
-Now the criteria have the name of the parameter showing in the filter value column.
+The criteria have the name of the parameter showing in the filter value column.

-Now all the parts that appear in our search have a ClassID of ALUM which is the code associated with the description of Aluminum.
+- 9. Now all the parts that appear in our search have a ClassID of ALUM which is the code associated with the description of Aluminum.